AmirRezaDavarzani/AmirRezaDavarzani/README.md

 I am a **Web Developer** who lives at the intersection of logic and aesthetics.
 My journey is driven by a passion for building complex, data-driven applications that are as powerful as they are beautiful.

 - 🚀 **What I do:** Specialized in the **React ecosystem**, I architect scalable web applications with a focus on high performance and seamless user experiences.
 - 🛠️ **Current Focus:** I'm currently diving deep into the world of **Storage Management UI**, working on a front-end project for **ZFS storage visualization**.
-I love the challenge of turning complex system data into intuitive.
+I love the challenge of turning complex system data into intuitive interfaces.
 - ✨ **My Philosophy:** I don't just write code; I craft systems.
 I’m a firm believer in **Clean Architecture**, **SOLID principles**, and the "Don't Repeat Yourself" (DRY) mantra.
 - 📈 **Continuous Growth:** When I'm not pushing commits, I'm exploring the latest in **TypeScript**, **Next.js Server Components**, or experimenting with **3D web graphics** to push the boundaries of the browser.
 - 💬 **Let's Talk:** I’m always open to collaborating on open-source projects or discussing the future of web performance.